Thursday, 27 February 2014

 A Model Debate (just for reference)

 Respected judges, fellow contestants, and the worthy audience, I, Rudra Kumar, am participating in this debate competition, the topic of which is, "Brands rule our lives".
 I am going to speak for the motion to prove the opposition wrong.
-In this context, I would like to draw your attention to my worthy sparring partner from the opposition who has put on Prada shoes, Gucci Goggles and a pair of branded jeans.
+In this context, I would like to draw your attention to my worthy sparring partner from the opposition who has put on Prada shoes, Gucci Goggles, and a pair of branded jeans.
 Is that not proof enough that he is obsessed with brands?

 I am not mincing words when I claim that brands rule our lives indeed!
 The opposition in this competition provides the context for my argument!
-And anyway, I would like to ask anyone from the audience if he or she would not prefer to buy branded merchandise if provided the opportunity.
+Anyway, I would like to ask anyone from the audience if he or she would not prefer to buy branded merchandise if provided the opportunity.
 What would you like to wear to school, a local brand of jeans or an international brand of jeans?
 Let us be honest folks, and let us ignore the opposition who have proved themselves to be the greatest hypocrites, indeed, we all favour brands and labels in our lives.
 Brands rule our lives, we live to buy branded clothes and goods.
-Our peers, our family, the society at large encourages us to go for branded products.
+Our peers, our family, and the society at large encourage us to go for branded products.

 To conclude, look let us not be fooled by facts or even appearances, (thanks to the opposition) we are obsessed with brands.
-You are part of the 'cool' crowd if you are wearing Guccis, Pradas, Levis, or even Channel, but then if you are not, then you had better join the looser's gang.
+You are part of the 'cool' crowd if you are wearing Guccis, Pradas, Levis, or even Channel, but then if you are not, then you had better join the loser's gang.
 If you don't wear or own branded stuff, then you are probably poor, underprivileged and not likely to have many friends.
 So, my dear friends in the audience, and my dear opposition, let's face it, Brands rule our lives!
 I know I have convinced all of you on the matter.
 Thank you for listening to me so patiently, have a great day!

 A model counter argument

 Respected judges, fellow contestants, and the worthy audience, I, Rudra Kumar, am participating in this debate competition, the topic of which is, "Brands rule our lives".
-I am going to speak against the motion to prove the opposition wrong.
-In this context, I would like to draw your attention to my worthy sparring partner from the opposition who has put on a Khadi Kurta, cotton pyjamas, traditional shoes and is carrying a Khadi Sling bag-strange indeed knowing that they will speak for the motion.
+I am going to speak against the motion to prove the proposition wrong.
+In this context, I would like to draw your attention to my worthy sparring partner from the opposition who has put on a Khadi Kurta, cotton pajamas, and traditional shoes and is carrying a Khadi Sling bag-strange indeed knowing that they will speak for the motion.

 I wouldn't be mincing words if I stated categorically that Brands do not rule wise lives!
-Looking at the way the gentleman in the opposition is dressed, it would make you believe that they are wise.
+Looking at the way the gentleman in the proposition is dressed, would make you believe that they are wise.
 I know, they will claim that brands rule our lives and they have put on traditional clothes to prove their point.
 However, how sure can you be that they don't have branded merchandise lying in their closets at home?
 Would anyone like to bet?
 No, I guess not.
-Well, to move on in support of my argument, I would like to give the example of Mahatma Gandhi, the Father of the Nation, who in spite of his greatness did not wear branded clothes or evens shoes.
+Well, to move on in support of my argument, I would like to give the example of Mahatma Gandhi, the Father of the Nation, who despite his greatness did not wear branded clothes or even shoes.
 He was a wise man who knew it would be foolishness to own branded merchandise.
 He went around in dhoti-kurta and traditional jooties because he didn't allow brands to rule his lives.

 I would like to conclude my debate by reiterating my argument that brands do not rule the lives of people, at least those who have an iota of wisdom in them.
 Brands can only rule the fickle-minded, self-obsessed people.
 All the great people in this world have risen above this childish obsession for branded goods.
 I exhort all of you to become swadeshi, accept the goodness of khadi.
 I am sure I have convinced you on this matter.
 Thank you so much and have a great day.